Protecting North Carolina's largest,

 Tour Historic Oakwood!

 Historic Oakwood provides two opportunities for visitors to tour homes and gardens, which generally are not available to the public.
 Each December, the Historic Oakwood Candlelight Tour® gives visitors the opportunity to see the interior of approximately a dozen selected homes.
-Each Spring, the Garden Tour & Tea features some of the neighborhood's best gardens and a delightful tea.
+Each Spring, the Oakwood Garden Club offer a Garden Tour & Tea which features some of the neighborhood's best gardens and a delightful traditional tea.

 Listen to Stories of Oakwood